HarvestersCrew/CorpusHarvester/README.md

 Go into the web folder, type `npm install` and `npx vue-cli-service build`.
 You then have a `dist/` folder you can distribute via a HTTP server.
 For the convenience, a dev package is also given with the packages.
 Run it with `npx dist/ -p 8080 --proxy "http://localhost:8080?"` (by adapting the two ports if necessary).
 You'll need to have the server running, either via Docker or natively.

 ### Full docker package
 If you have Docker installed, just run `docker-compose -f docker-compose.yml -f docker-compose.demo.yml up` to have the full suite started.
 The web client is on the port `8081`.
+Afterhand, do not forget to run `docker-compose -f docker-compose.yml -f docker-compose.demo.yml down` to free the resources.